evansloan/nfl-term/README.md

 1. Go  to `http://www.nfl.com/schedules/<season>/REG1` where `<season>` is the year of the season of the game you would like.
 The link for the 2015 season would be http://www.nfl.com/schedules/2015/REG1

 2. Find the game within the list you would like to display stats for.
-Using the link above, we'll get the stats for Colts vs. Bills.
-It was the 4th game played on September 13, 2015 so its game ID would be `20150901303`.
-Game numbers reset to 00 for each different day.
-So the Thursday night game of that same week (NE vs. PIT) would have a game number of 00.
+Click on the Game Center link.
+The game ID is located within the Game Center URL.
+The ID within https://www.nfl.com/gamecenter/2015092009/2015/REG2/49ers@steelers is `2015092009`

 ## TODO